valerionew/triennale-elettronica-polimi/content/_index.md

 *   Formulario del _prof.
 Barbagallo_ - [Link diretto](https://www.unirc.it/documentazione/materiale_didattico/599_2009_200_5021.pdf) - [Mirror](3/Segnali/formularioBarbagallo.pdf) **(\*)**
 *   Appunti di _B.
 Berasategi_ **in inglese** _(Notes by B. Berasategi **in English**)_ - [Download](3/Segnali/notesBerasategi_eng.pdf). **(\*)**

 _Nota su appunti di B. Berasategi_: 🇮🇹 Non sono riuscito a mettermi in contatto con l'autore per chiedere il permesso di pubblicazione.
-Per ora l'ho condiviso perché mi sembra un ottimo lavoro e, dal fatto che ha dato ai docenti il permesso di diffonderlo, ho supposto che non ci siano problemi. 🇬🇧 I was not able to contact the author to ask for permission to publish.
+Per ora l'ho condiviso perché mi sembra un ottimo lavoro e, dal fatto che ha dato ai docenti il permesso di diffonderlo, ho supposto che non ci siano problemi.
+Per qualsiasi problema, vedere la sezione [Report]({{< ref "report-a-copyright-violation.md" >}})

+_Note on the notes of B. Berasategi_:🇬🇧 I was not able to contact the author to ask for permission to publish.
 For now I shared it because it seems to me an excellent work and, from the fact that he gave the teachers permission to spread it, I assumed there are no problems.
 For any problem, see the [Report]({{< ref "report-a-copyright-violation.md" >}}) section

 ### Calcolo numerico